 The legacy of a noble family

-The museum is housed in one of the former palaces of the Salar Jungs, and has been expanded over the years.
-Besides renovations to the main structure, two additional wings were added on either side in 2000 to house the Western and Far Eastern sections.
-It is the largest museum in India by display area, with 140,000 square feet of gallery space, and is supposedly among the largest art museums in the world.
+The museum is in one of the former palaces of the Salar Jungs, and has been expanded over the years.
+Two additional wings were added on either side in the year 2000 for the Western and Far Eastern sections.
+With 140,000 square feet of gallery space, Salar Jung Museum the largest museum in India by display area, and is supposedly among the largest art museums in the world.

 A difficult entrance

-Inside the ornate atrium, it wasn’t much cooler.
-There was no air-conditioning, because all the corridors branching off it were open balcony-style galleries.
+It wasn’t much cooler inside the ornate atrium.
+The century-old palace had obviously not been built for air-conditioning; all the corridors branching off the atrium it were open-air galleries.
 We found a bench where some breeze was blowing, and sat down to think.
 Luckily, there was a basic map of the museum on the wall right in front of us.
 We took a quick look and decided where to go.

 The central block: Almost enough to make you turn back

 Despite everything, we did see some spectacular displays in the central building.
-The Veiled Rebecca, an exquisitely carved marble statue of a veiled woman, was one of them.
+One of them was the Veiled Rebecca, an exquisitely carved marble statue of a veiled woman and one of the most popular things to see in the Salar Jung Museum.
 Another was the collection of superb Arabic and Persian manuscripts, some even embellished in gold.
 Overall, though, the experience here was a little disappointing.
 But there’s hope for the future, because we saw many galleries closed for renovation.

 We also saw some nice galleries of marble and bronze statues in this wing, and an interesting collection of grandfather clocks.